-ASC 740-10 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements.
-This standard prescribes a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
+The accounting literature clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements.
+The standards prescribe a minimum recognition threshold a tax position is required to meet before being recognized in the financial statements.
 It also requires significant judgment in determining what constitutes an individual tax position as well as assessing the outcome of each tax position.

-During 2015, 2016 and 2017 the Company and its subsidiaries did not have any significant unrecognized tax benefits and thus, no related interest and penalties were accrued.
+During 2016, 2017 and 2018 the Company and its subsidiaries did not have any significant unrecognized tax benefits and thus, no related interest and penalties were accrued.

-In addition, the Company and its subsidiaries do not expect that the amount of unrecognized tax benefits will change significantly within the next twelve months.
+In addition, the Company and its subsidiaries do not expect that the amount of unrecognized tax benefits will change significantly within the next twelve